mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 - [Safe operations of vector and tensor quantities] chapter updated.
 - [Superpowers of the unit `one`] chapter updated.
 - [Symbols of scaled units] chapter updated.
+- "EQUIV{...}" replaced with "[...]" in the text output of common units.

 ## Changes since [@P3045R4]